 Eggs Benedict Breakfast Bake turns a delicious but fussy classic into a stunning dish for a crowd.

 This Eggs Benedict Breakfast Bake is a welcome and tasty addition to any breakfast buffet.
 And that’s the beauty of it.
-Traditional eggs benedict is not a dish easily made for a crowd.
+Traditional Eggs Benedict is not a dish easily made for a crowd.
 At least I’ve never tried it.
-I actually have never poached an egg before!
-It’s not because I don’t think I can… it’s because I have an issue with the texture of runny yolks.
+I have an issue with the texture of runny yolks.
 I feel like my food blogger card needs to be revoked for that or something.
 But try as I might, I just don’t enjoy poached eggs.
-So turning eggs benedict into a casserole solves that problem for me and creates a show-stopper dish for you!
+So turning Eggs Benedict into a casserole solves that problem for me and creates a show-stopper dish for you!

-A word about the English muffins I used in this because they deserve all the praise they can get.
+A word about the English muffins I used.
 We have a local baker (Blue Oven Bakery) here in Cincinnati that makes the most glorious English muffins I’ve ever eaten.
 They are the size of at least two of the standard grocery store variety.
 And the taste and texture of these muffins are in another universe.
 They are pillowy soft, earthy, a little tangy and so fresh tasting.
-They really make this breakfast bake outstanding and gave me the ability to keep the English muffin halves intact so each serving looks almost individual.
+They really make this breakfast bake outstanding.
 Standard English muffins I think would be better cut into cubes to layer along the bottom of the casserole dish.
 I will be specific about that in the recipe below.